 Step Three: Identify the Competition

 We’ve already discussed identifying and researching the competition a couple of times.
 This research shows that it isn’t necessary to reinvent the wheel.
-So, your best recourse is arming your pitch with examples of how the competition uses ideas similar to what you’re presenting and how you can do better.
+So, your best recourse is to arm your pitch with examples of how the competition uses ideas similar to what you’re presenting and how you can do better.

 If you can’t find solid visual examples of the competition executing your ideas or variations, create a list of competitors who currently use content marketing.
 For example, which could include a blog they update regularly or their newsletter distribution strategies.
 Tips for completing competitor research include: